 - Service Infrastructure: Connection of components is allowed by the Service Infrastructure through the internal message routing infrastructure, along with enabling the flow of data:

-- Reception of messages from the external partners or service providers through the SOAP binding
+a) Reception of messages from the external partners or service providers through the SOAP binding.

-- Routing the messages to the right service engine on the basis of a composite definition
+b) Routing the messages to the right service engine on the basis of a composite definition.

 The Policy Manager offers the standard mechanism that can be used for authentication, encryption, signing messages, and role-based access control.
 It offers better flexibility and security monitoring as the policy can be changed with the need to change the endpoints or the clients that are using them.

 - Oracle BPEL Process Manager: The standard required to assemble any set of discrete services and develop an end-to-end process flow is offered by the Oracle BPEL Process Manager.
 The complexity and cost involved in the initiatives of process integration are radically reduced.

 Asynchronous and synchronous services can be orchestrated into the end-to-end process flows by the BPEL Process Manager.

 - Spring Content: A lightweight container is offered by the spring framework that can be used for myriad services.
 Instead of some specific component type, these containers can accept JavaBeans.

 The framework can thus be used in the creation of Java applications.
 Thus the spring context framework from the Oracle SOA Suite can help to use the Java interfaces in place of the WSDL files.